-Because Jesus was very self confident Lost Years' in his later life, it also seems reasonable to think that Jesus started some work Lost Years' in this time, based on his studies, and was very successful.
-Commonly its held that Jesus did not start his own teachings Lost Years' in Israel until he was about 22, but again there is a gap Lost Years' in the gospel accounts, this time not even disguised by his birth earlier than first thought.
+Because Jesus was very self confident in his later life, it also seems reasonable to think that Jesus started some physician's work during his lost years.
+Commonly its held that Jesus did not start his own teachings in Israel until he was about 22, but again there is a gap in the gospel accounts, this time not even disguised by his birth earlier than first thought.
 So it would have been before this time, or during it, that one or more of those who had plundered the library approached him stealthily, whispering, “Hey, Mistah!
 You like to learn about medicine?”
 Before letting him see the tip of some tantalizing scroll from under their robes.

 And it’s reasonable to think Jesus was extremely successful, because he would have had to save up enough money that he could return to Israel (where the cost of living was much cheaper) and live for about eight years without having to work.
 It would have been after this that he decided to return to Israel and see his mother again.